emil-muzz/emil-muzz/README.md

 ## Getting Quest APKs
 1. Login to [Oculus](https://secure.oculus.com/) from a browser
 2. Open a new tab to [OculusDB](https://oculusdb.rui2015.me)
-3. Search OculusDB for apps in your Oculus Library that you own
+3. Search OculusDB for apps in your Oculus Library
 4. Select 'Details' for the desired app search result
 5. Scroll down to the 'Connected' section and select 'Versions'
 6. Click 'Download' on the app version desired